cara-tm/modal_box/README.md

 # CSS Modal Box

-Pure CSS Modal Box, "responsive" with a pretty good browsers support: IE7 minimum!
+Pure CSS Modal Box, "responsive" with a pretty good browsers support: IE7 minimum! ([See this demo here](https://codepen.io/cara-tm/full/ayzXPJ/))

 This template has been tested successfully in: